XayOn/dotfiles/Readme.rst

 awesomeness :sunglasses: of the configuration, with a lot less code by leveraging on that same tools.

-:alert: It's been mostly tested on archlinux.
+ :warning: It's been mostly tested on archlinux.
 Should work on any distro

 Global dependencies summary
 ---------------------------